Security Blog

 Hardcoded credentials (CWE-798) are flagged by Checkmarx, Veracode, and Fortify as critical findings.
 Learn the exact remediation steps, how SAST scanners detect them, and how to fix hard-coded credentials across Python, Java, C#, and Node.js.

-HTML injection inserts fake forms and phishing links into real pages — no JavaScript needed.
-How it works, reflected vs stored variants, output encoding fixes & CSP.
+HTML injection embeds fake login forms and phishing links into trusted pages — no JavaScript needed.
+Reflected, stored & DOM variants explained with output encoding fixes.

 Command Injection: How It Works, Examples & How to Prevent It